massoncheg/forgejo-docs/docs/admin/command-line.md

-   --work-path string, -w string    Set Forgejo's working path (defaults to the directory of the Forgejo binary) --title string                   a title of a message --content string                 a content of a message --force, -f                      A flag to bypass a confirmation step (default: false)
+   --work-path string, -w string    Set Forgejo's working path (defaults to the directory of the Forgejo binary) --title string                   a title of a message --content string                 a content of a message --force, -f                      A flag to bypass a confirmation step
 ```

 ## migrate